-For some key types and parameters the random number generator must be seeded or the operation will fail.
+For some key types and parameters the random number generator must be seeded.
+If the automatic seeding or reseeding of the OpenSSL CSPRNG fails due to external circumstances (see RAND(7)), the operation will fail.

 The call to EVP_DigestSignFinal() internally finalizes a copy of the digest context.
 This means that calls to EVP_DigestSignUpdate() and EVP_DigestSignFinal() can be called later to digest and sign additional data.

-The use of EVP_PKEY_size() with these functions is discouraged because some signature operations may have a signature length which depends on the parameters set.
-As a result EVP_PKEY_size() would have to return a value which indicates the maximum possible signature for any set of parameters.
+The use of EVP_PKEY_get_size() with these functions is discouraged because some signature operations may have a signature length which depends on the parameters set.
+As a result EVP_PKEY_get_size() would have to return a value which indicates the maximum possible signature for any set of parameters.

 EVP_DigestSignInit(), EVP_DigestSignUpdate() and EVP_DigestSignFinal() were added in OpenSSL 1.0.0.

 EVP_DigestSignUpdate() was converted from a macro to a function in OpenSSL 3.0.